-The tonal range of platinum is unmistaken once you have seen the difference.
+The tonal range of platinum is unmistaken once you have seen the difference in person.
 The range of deep blacks to bright whites evokes an emotional response unlike any other type of print in my opinion.
 The gradation between tonal values is unparalleled by any other kind of fine art print.
 Platinum prints are collectible pieces of art that can be passed down many generations because of the archival qualities and classic ethereal beauty.

 Unlike the traditional darkroom silver printing method, platinum lies on the paper surface, while silver lies in the gelatin layer.
 The absence of a binder layer allows very fine crystals of platinum to be embedded into the paper giving it a 3-dimensional appearance.

 Because platinum is suspended on matte paper, it is much more diffuse than glossy silver gelatin prints which are prone to specular reflections.
 It feels like you can fall into a platinum print.